-The annual payment made under an NPWS Farm Plan contract is intended to pay the participant for losses suffered or costs incurred (including opportunity costs where relevant) due to compliance with the plan/delivering habitat condition.
-Payments can only be made on land that is owned by the applicant or a close relative (NPWSd form required) or in respect of land that is held under a qualifying lease with at least 5 years to run from the date of plan approval and to cover the full term of the plan.
-Planners and participants should note that no plan can be paid at a rate exceeding the state aid limits - see Appendix 3 Payments.
+The annual payment made under an NPWS Farm Plan contract is intended to pay the plan participant for losses suffered or costs incurred (including opportunity costs where appropriate) due to compliance with the plan/delivering habitat condition.
+Payments can only be made on land that is owned by the plan participant or a close relative (NPWSd form required) or in respect of land that is held under a qualifying lease with at least 5 years to run from the date of plan approval and to cover the full term of the plan (unless otherwise agreed in writing by the NPWS Agri-Ecology Unit).
+Planners and participants should note that no plan can be paid at a rate exceeding the state aid limits - see 'Funding and State Aid Rules' and Appendix 3, Payments.